yangchenfunstatistics/yangchen.github.io/_pages/about.md

 and a research assistant professor at Michigan Institute for Data Science ([MIDAS](https://midas.umich.edu/)).

-Besides, I hold *two full-time jobs* as a mother of two lovely "monsters" :)
+Besides, I hold *"two full-time jobs"* as a mother of two lovely "monsters" :)

 > For me, being a mother made me a better professional, because coming home every night to my girls reminded me what I was working for.
 And being a professional made me a better mother, because by pursuing my dreams, I was modeling for my girls how to pursue their dreams. --Michelle Obama